Our Number One Need is Foster Homes

 - You will likely receive your first foster dog soon after the home visit!

 Q. What if I have other pets?

-As long as your family pets are well balanced and get along with other dogs, then they may actually enjoy the company.
-Foster siblings can help a foster dog build their confidence and "learn the ropes in your house."
-All current pets must be spayed or neutered.
+As long as your family pets get along with other dogs, then they may actually enjoy the company!
+Your pets can help your foster dog "learn the ropes in your house" and even with house training.

 Q. How long will I have my foster?